AGPlested/ASCAM/README.md

 ASCAM can be used to browse, organize and analyze episodic recordings of single ion channel currents.

+## Changes Sept 2026
+PySide2 no longer works in Tahoe.
+So the code was minimally modified to run under PySide6 (QAction has moved to QTGui) PyQtGraph 0.14 is now used, needed some cleanup.
+Axographio needs delicate treatment (see below) and latest Clang (in XCode 27) is still a bit fragile at the time of GoldenGate release.
+All other packages were allowed to upgrade to arbitrarily modern versions

 ## Installation
-This version is for macOS Tahoe.
+This version works for macOS Sequoia and Tahoe.
+Might work for Big Sur as well.
 Use another branch for older machines.
+Installation on Linux/Windows is not tested.

 A straightforward installation can be achieved by first installing miniconda.